abstratt/cloudfier/README.md

 TBD

+### Developing Cloudfier

+See the TextUML Toolkit [contribution guide](http://abstratt.github.io/textuml/docs/contributing).
+Much of what is said there applies here too.

 ## Licensing

 The code in this repository is licensed under one of the following licenses: EPL or AGPL.
 Look for the closest [LICENSE file](https://github.com/abstratt/cloudfier/search?q=filename%3ALICENSE) for more details.